 ELs are fat around the waist, their weight is more pronounced towards the front end, and when you raise your fingers, letting ELs rest only against your thumbs, they start falling down, front end first.

-NLs have a slim and sexy waist, and holding those make you feel like an ecstatic King Kong holding two Ann Darrows at the same time.
+NLs are slim in the middle and holding them feels like they were made for your hands.
 And when you raise your fingers, well balanced NLs happily rest against your thumbs, not falling to either side.

 Just about any roof prism binoculars in history (all of them, I believe) had circular barrels.
 ELs have circular barrels, too.
 Hence, it was quite a surprise to grip NLs not only to discover that they have a slim waist, but that they are flattened into ellipse in the middle section!
 I have never held anything mildly similar.
 And it feels good, it helps you to orientate your bins when holding them with one hand only (which is possible).